Ana (wife of Uroš I)

 It is not recorded when Anna married Uroš I, the Serbian Grand Prince, who reigned from ca. 1112 to 1145.
-It was assumed that the marriage took place during or after Urošʻs captivity in Byzantium (1094), where he had been sent as a hostage by his uncle, Grand Prince Vukan of Serbia, following the capture of Lipljan in 1094 by the troops of Alexios I Komnenos.

-Uroš had at least five children, presumably by Anna:
+It was assumed that the marriage took place during or after Uroš's political captivity in Byzantium (1094), where he had been sent as a hostage by his uncle, Grand Prince Vukan of Serbia, following the capture of Lipljan in 1094 by the troops of Alexios I Komnenos.
+Presumably, the two married while Uroš was a political hostage at Byzantium sent after 1094 by his uncle, Serbian ruler Vukan.
+Uroš had at least five children: